sonhn85/DuckDBExcelAddin/README.md

 ### Notes

 - The add-in version is supplied at build time through the `ADDIN_VERSION` build variable.
+- Development builds display `dev` when no version is specified.
 - The DuckDB version is obtained from the loaded `duckdb.dll`.
 - The sample size corresponds to the current value configured through: